-This course enables learners to apply the tools of budgeting, finance, and strategy to address challenges faced by leaders in higher education and health care settings.
-Topics include the role of staffing, equipment and facilities planning, cost effectiveness, market analysis and financial projecting.
-Case studies and current events are integrated throughout.
+This course enables students to apply the tools of budgeting, finance, and strategy to address challenges faced by administrators/directors in higher education and healthcare settings.
+Topics include staffing, equipment needs, facilities planning, cost effectiveness, market analysis and financial projecting.
+Case studies and current events are integrated throughout the course.